Research Artist Offers to

 * Visit whatever pages come up in your word-string searches and see what people have to say.
 At the end of the match list, if Google says they are not showing duplicate results, but that you can see them by clicking a link, CLICK THE LINK.
 This can be very enlightening.
 Keep in mind that some businesses sending these emails have figured out how to disguise and avoid this type of detection.
 So even if you don't get matches, you still have to do due diligence in order to figure out whether the offer is right for you.

 * Assuming you don't have to register or give personal information up front, click every web link in any correspondence you receive and read everything, not just entry forms or application pages, to make sure you fully understand the offer.
-Also check the sender's social media pages to see how many followers they have and how much engagement they get with their posts.
+Also check the sender's or messager's social media pages to see how many followers they have and how much engagement they get with their posts.
 This should give you some idea of how influential they are in the art world.

 * If they won't provide names of participants or don't list them on their sites, that's not generally a good sign.
 The main question would be why aren't those names public?
-And is other information is being hidden as well?
+And is other information is being withheld or hidden as well?

 * When you get complete lists, compare name-by-name year-by-year to see what percentage of a previous year's participants returned the following year.
 If an artist has a successful fair or gallery show or other type of exposure one year, they tend to return the following year.
 If they don't have success, they tend not to return.
 In other words, the number or percentage of artists who participate in consecutive years is an excellent indicator of the success of the fair or gallery or opportunity they're paying to be in.
-Many returning exhibitors is typically a good sign; few returning exhibitors usually indicates the opposite. `Is the offer or opportunity established and respected in the general art community?
-Have knowledgeable artists and arts professionals who you know and trust heard of it?
-The more people who have heard of it and have good things to say, the better.
-Name recognition is really important when it comes to art.
-So is lack of name recognition.
+Many returning exhibitors is typically a good sign; few returning exhibitors usually indicates the opposite.

-* Are these events regularly reviewed or covered or featured by established or respected art websites or publications that have NO connection or relation to those making the offers?
+* Are events you are asked to participate in regularly reviewed or covered or featured by established or respected art websites or publications that have NO connection or relation to those making the offers?
 This does not include announcements on PR websites where anyone can post any press release for pretty much anything, regional or national or international art calendar listings, posts on websites or social media pages that are owned or operated by the same people making the offers, or any other forms of self-promotion.
 To repeat, you want proof that neutral no-conflict third-parties who have established art-world profiles care enough about these offers or events and the artists who participate to conclude that they're worth covering, writing about, and actually reviewing.

 * If you receive an offer to be included in a book, magazine, or directory that is supposedly distributed nationally or internationally, the first question to ask is whether it is published in hard-copy, print-on-demand only, available at retail outlets, or only available online.
 If published in hard-copy, ask how many copies are printed.
 Don't automatically assume a hard-copy version exists.